Handa Island

 The car park, marked on the map, is free but does fill up quickly on a sunny day.
 It is also the car park for the Shorehouse Seafood Restaurant and Cafe, where you can book a seafood meal or stop by for a cream tea or a quick pint.

-The ferry lands at either of two sandy beaches, on Handa Island, depending on the wind direction.
+Depending on the wind direction, the ferry lands at either of two sandy beaches on Handa Island.
 There, you’ll be met by a Scottish Wildlife Trust ranger.

 Arriving on Handa Island

-Once you step off the Handa Ferry, you walk up to the Information hut.
+You walk to the Information hut once you step off the Handa Ferry.
 There, the ranger or Wildlife Trust volunteers inform you about the island.
-They tell you about recent sightings, what to expect along the trail and also give you a leaflet with a map of the island.
+They tell you about recent sightings and what to expect along the trail and give you a leaflet with a map of the island.

 There is a composting toilet beside the information hut.